aschuma/aws-ec2-socks-proxy/README.md

 * Change directory into the cloned project by using the `cd` command.
 * Copy `config.ini_template` to `config.ini` and update the values for the SSH key name and AWS region in the newly created file.
-* Create a virtual Python environment: `python3 -m venv venv`.
+* Install dependencies and create the virtual environment with `uv sync`.
-* Activate the environment: `source venv/bin/activate`
+* Activate the environment once with `source .venv/bin/activate`.
-* Install the requirements: `pip install -r requirements.txt`.
-* Run `START.py`, which will start the EC2 instance.
+* Run `./START.py`, which will start the EC2 instance.
 The script will provide an SSH command, which you should execute to start the SOCKS tunnel.
 * Configure your browser to use `localhost:4444` as the SOCKSv5 proxy.
 Also, ensure that you have selected the option `Proxy DNS when using SOCKS v5` in your browser's proxy settings.
 Please refer to the browser's documentation to learn how to do this.
 I use Firefox because it doesn't depend on the operating system's settings, allowing me to easily adjust the SOCKS proxy settings.

 You can now browse the web in your selected region.

-To shut down the EC2 instance, simply run the `STOP.py` script.
+To shut down the EC2 instance, simply run `./STOP.py`.
 Alternatively, you have the option to set a time-to-live value in the `config.ini` file.
 When configured, the instance will automatically terminate itself after the specified period has elapsed (BETA feature).

+If you prefer one-off commands without activation, you can still use `uv run ./START.py`, `uv run ./STOP.py`, and `uv run ./STATUS.py`.

 ## Example script output